 Throughout when we first introduce a new concept (a technical word or phrase) or make a conceptual point we use the bold red font.
 We use the bold blue to verbalise or emphasise an important idea.

-One major topic is covered in these Notes, Elementary Functions.
-You can understand it best if you first study our Notes on Elementary Algebra.
+Two major topics are covered in this book, Elementary Functions and Complex Number.
+You can understand these topics best if you first study the Notes on Elementary Algebra.